 Skip to Main Content

-APA Style Guide: In-Text Citations
+APA Style Guide: In-text Citations

 This guide is designed to help students learn about APA style and cite sources for their research.

-Paraphrasing is when you use an idea from a piece of writing, but put it in your own words; you can change the structure and words but must stay true to the meaning of the passage.
-It is not necessary to provide a page number in your citation unless you think it will be difficult for the reader to locate the passage you are citing.
+Paraphrasing is when you use an idea from a piece of writing, but put it in your own words.
+You can change the structure and words but must stay true to the meaning of the passage.
 Paraphrasing still needs to refer to the author but does not use quotation marks.

-For paraphrases, it is optional to include a specific page number(s), paragraph number(s), or other location (e.g., section name) if the source work being paraphrased is long or complex.
-For example,
+It is not necessary to provide a page number in your citation unless you think it will be difficult for the reader to locate the passage you are citing, for example, include a specific page number(s), paragraph number(s), or other location (e.g., section name) if the source work being paraphrased is long or complex.

 Below are some examples of how to format in-text citations: